Having fun at rivers, bridges and lakes

 Remember that rivers have currents and fast flowing water that can be freezing so take care.

-Swimming in an open body of water (like a river, lake, or ocean) is different from swimming in a pool.
+Swimming in an open bodies of water (like a river, lake, or ocean) is different from swimming in a pool.
 Even kids who are good swimmers need to take care.

 First, teach kids never to swim alone.
 Tell them that using the buddy system means there's always someone looking out for you.
 When people swim together, they can help each other or go for help in an emergency.